VA-Explorer/va_explorer/docs/training/general/roles.md

 ## Geographic Access

 Your admin may also associate your account with specific geographic regions or facilities.
-This assignment is called “Geographic Access” in VA Explorer.
+This assignment is called "Geographic Access" in VA Explorer.
 If your account has this restriction, VA Explorer only shows you VAs from your assigned regions or facilities.
-The default geographic restriction is the broadest “National” access, which shows VAs from all regions.
+The default geographic restriction is the broadest "National" access, which shows VAs from all regions.
 To support additional location restriction options beyond the default, Admins should follow the guide in Loading Locations for Geographic Access Support (link)